colod/RepData_PeerAssessment1/PA1_template.md

 ## 10770
 ```

 This shows the median total steps per day in the imputed dataset.
-This has increased from the original.
+This has increased from the original and has changed to the mean because we have added 8 data points that are exactly at the mean by imputing the missing data the way we did.

 ```r
 summary(dailytotals2$"Total Steps")[3]